Generic Name: brimonidine topical (bri MON i deen TOP i kal)

 Usual Adult Dose for Acne Rosacea:

-Maintenance dose: Apply a pea-size amount once daily to: central forehead, chin, nose, each cheek.
+Apply a pea-sized amount once a day to the central forehead, chin, nose, and each cheek

 What other drugs will affect brimonidine topical?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied brimonidine.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.